knative/client/docs/cmd/kn_service_apply.md

 ### Options

 ```
   -a, --annotation stringArray            Annotations to set for both Service and Revision. name=value; you may provide this flag any number of times to set multiple annotations.
-To unset, specify the annotation name followed by a "-" (e.g., name-).
       --annotation-revision stringArray   Revision annotation to set. name=value; you may provide this flag any number of times to set multiple annotations.
 To unset, specify the annotation name followed by a "-" (e.g., name-).
 This flag takes precedence over the "annotation" flag.
       --annotation-service stringArray    Service annotation to set. name=value; you may provide this flag any number of times to set multiple annotations.
 To unset, specify the annotation name followed by a "-" (e.g., name-).
 This flag takes precedence over the "annotation" flag.
       --arg stringArray                   Add argument to the container command.
 Example: --arg myArg1 --arg --myArg2 --arg myArg3=3.
 You can use this flag multiple times.